taknikiniga/MlKit/README.md

 Testing: Unit tests to ensure the correctness and reliability of the code.
 ML Kit Features (Replace with the specific features included in your repository):

-Face Detection
+- Face Detection
-Text Recognition
+- Text Recognition
-Barcode Scanning
+- Barcode Scanning
-Image Labeling
+- Image Labeling
-Landmark Recognition
+- Landmark Recognition

-**Basic understanding of Android development** Familiarity with Firebaase and ML Kit (consider adding links to official documentation)
+**Basic understanding of Android development** Familiarity with Firebaase and ML Kit : https://developers.google.com/ml-kit

-In this repository you will get all mlkit feature source code which video is on my youtube channel

-Playlist :